Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * We use `self` to specify a certain scope for our program. `self` can refer to different things depending on where it is used.
 * Here are at least two clear use cases for `self`: 1) use `self` when calling setter methods from within the class to allow Ruby to disambiguate between initializing a local variable and calling a setter method; and 2) use `self` for class method definitions.
 * From within the class, when an instance method calls `self`, it is returning the _calling object_.
-* So just be clear, from within a class...
+* So just to be clear, from within a class...
   1. `self`, inside of an instance method, references the instance (object) that called the method--the calling object.
   2. `self`, outside of an instance method, references the class and can be used to define class methods.
 * So we can see that `self` is a way of being explicit about what our program is referencing and what our intentions are as far as behaviour. `self` changes depending on the scope it is used in, so pay attention to see if you're inside an instance method or not.